sciZer0/newdiscoveries/a/README.md

 The Joule, in its turn, is the absolutely wrong unit of measure for Work and Energy.

 As said above, even this fundamental error alone destroys the entire concept of science of understanding the Universe.
-It is sufficient.
+This error is sufficient.

 <i>The error is explained in detail below in this article.</i>

 #### ANOTHER SUFFICIENT FUNDAMENTAL ERROR IN SCIENCE

 This error is the same way called "sufficient" because it works the same way: even this error alone destroys the entire concept of science of understanding the Universe.
-It is sufficient.
+This error is sufficient.

 The error is that in science, there the Concept of Static Mechanical Work is wrongly missing.